16th Annual Frances S. Kelly Academic Competition

 World History, U.S. History, Government, and Economics

-Awards: All awards include a medallion, certificate, and scholarship to Andrew College
+Awards: All awards include a medallion and certificate.
+Senior and junior individual winners receive a scholarship to Andrew College

 Personal Essay – Top two essays per division